 It is obvious that the organizations should have a clear idea of what kind of data is being exchanged through APIs and anticipate in advance the APIs usage and status, prospective partners/clients, and the level of security required.
 With the ever-increasing cyber-attacks and security vulnerability discoveries such as SSL Poodle and more, poor design in the API security or insufficient planning could result in potential threats and attacks on the organization’s data and resources and may even cause monetary losses.

 API Security deals with the authentication and authorization aspects of API.
-Authentication means determining the identity of the end user and authorization means determining the eligibility of the end user to access that specific data.
+Authentication means determining the identity of the end-user and authorization means determining the eligibility of the end-user to access that specific data.

 APIs can be secured using multiple security mechanisms such as Basic Authentication, Digestive Authentication, and more.
 However, each mechanism has its own limitations such as vulnerability for the Man-in-the-Middle attacks, implementation complexity, and limitations of compatibility across different software platforms.
-These limitations impediments businesses from achieving true scalability and load balancing capabilities.
+These limitations impediment businesses from achieving true scalability and load balancing capabilities.

 OAuth Aids API Security